Infomechanics of Independent and Identically Distributed Particles: Introduction

 The outline of the paper is as follows.
 In section II we present the notation and the main definitions.
-Although this material is standard in information theory, we present it because, since it could be not part of the background of researchers of statistical mechanics, it contributes to make the paper self-contained.
+Although this material is standard in information theory, we present it because, sice it could be not part of the background of researchers of statistical mechanics, it contributes to make the paper self-contained.
 Section III presents the assumptions that we make and the system model.
-The patient and interested reader that will read the entire paper, looking backward from the conclusions to sections II and III, will recognize that these two sections contain all the premises that, once developed in a quite straightforward way, lead to all the results of the paper.
+Here we pass from the representation of the system in the phase space to the representation of the system in the space of its quantum states.
+This leads to a natively quantum definition of entropy, that does not requires quantization of the phase space and the subsequent need for approximations at low temperature, see e.g. \cite{psapprox}.
 In section IV, systems made by non-indexed particles are considered.
-The main conceptual points of this section are the information-theoretic typicality and the associated typical set and the demonstration of conditional equiprobability of microstates given the corresponding macrostate.
-When considered together, these two concepts take the place of the traditional assumption of equally probable microstates.
-Also, in section IV it is shown that the probability distribution of the occupancy numbers with fixed number of particles is the multinomial distribution, a result that, as claimed before, seems to be new.
-Section V is devoted to the application of the findings of section IV to systems at the thermal equilibrium and to the discussion of the role of macrostates in the conditional equiprobability of microstates.
-Section VI shows that the probability distribution of the total quantum number of a system of monochromatic quantum harmonic oscillators at the thermal state is the negative binomial distribution.
-This results is analogous to the multinomial distribution of the occupancy numbers found before.
-In this section it is also shown that, as a consequence of conditional equiprobability, all the configurations of energy quanta counted by the stars and bars method are equally probable given the total quantum number.
-Section VII discusses systems of non-indexed particles, showing the compatibility between our approach and both the classical and the quantum approaches and showing the application to the cases of fixed and random number of particles.
-One specific instance of non-indexed particles is the ideal dilute gas in a container, that is studied in section VIII, where it is given an exact entropy formula that describes the thermodynamics of the gas both at low and at high temperature.
-In section IX the main points of the paper are summarized and comments about open points that could be addressed in the future are presented.
+The main conceptual point of this section is the identification of the entropy of indistinguishable particles with the entropy of the occupancy macrostate.
+The crucial point from the technical point of view is the observation that the probability distribution of the occupancy numbers is the multinomial distribution, a result that, as claimed before, seems to be new.
+Section V is devoted to the application of the findings of section IV to systems at the thermal equilibrium.
+One specific instance of non-indexed particles is the ideal dilute gas in a container, that is studied in section VI, where it is given an exact entropy formula that describes the thermodynamics of the gas both at low and at high temperature.
+In section VII the main points of the paper are summarized and comments about open points that could be addressed in the future are presented.
+The appendixes address specific points and propose historical remarks that can be skipped at the first reading.